-The Minnesota Comprehensive Assessments (MCAs) and alternate assessments (MCA-Modified and MTAS) are the state tests that help districts measure student progress toward Minnesota's academic standards and meet the requirements of the Elementary and Secondary Education Act (ESEA).
+The Minnesota Comprehensive Assessments (MCAs) and alternate assessment, Minnesota Test of Academic Skills (MTAS), are the statewide tests that help districts measure student progress toward Minnesota's academic standards and meet the requirements of the Elementary and Secondary Education Act (ESEA).
 Students take one test in each subject.
-Most students take the MCA, but students who receive special education services and meet eligibility criteria may take the MCA-Modified or the MTAS.
-Download Alternate Assessment Eligibility Requirements
+Most students take the MCA, but students who receive special education services and meet eligibility criteria may take the MTAS.
+Download the MTAS Eligibility Requirements.

 The ACCESS for ELLs and Alternate ACCESS for ELLs are the assessments developed by the WIDA consortium and administered to English learners in order to measure progress toward meeting Minnesota’s standards for English language development, developed by the WIDA consortium.
 Most English learners will take the ACCESS for ELLs, but English learners who received special education services and meet the participation guidelines may take the Alternate ACCESS for ELLs.
+2015–2016 will be the first operational administration of the ACCESS for ELLs 2.0.
 A link to the WIDA Consortium website is provided under related resources.
-Download Alternate ACCESS for ELL Participation Guidelines
+Download Alternate ACCESS for ELL Participation Guidelines.

 Graduation assessment requirements are based on when students first enrolled in grade 8.
 Download an overview of the state graduation assessment requirements.